5T33Z0/Bad_Avatar_Builder/README.md

 - For detailed instructions, follow my [Bad Avatar Setup Guide](BAD_AVATAR_SETUP.md)

 ## Integrating BadUpdate 1.3
 Bad Avatar 1.3 is the latest iteration of the Bad Avatar exploit for the Xbox 360.
-It improves the exploit's success rate, making the process more reliable than previous versions, and also improves the overall tempo/speed of the exploit process.
+It improves the exploit's success rate to about 97% and speed (a few seconds).
 NarcejaLmao has managed to incorporate it into the Bad Avatar jailbreak.

 To update your existing Bad Avatar USB flash drive to use the latest exploit, do the following: